VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

-Conforming web applications can read data either from a URL (e.g. the portal passes a data-extract URL leading to a VAMDC database) or from an uploaded file (e.g. a user loads data from a file on his desktop).
+Conforming web applications can read data either from a URL (e.g. the portal passes a data-extract URL leading to a VAMDC database) or from an uploaded file (e.g. a user loads data from a file on his computer).

 General nature of the web application